elizarov/SerializationByConvention/README.md

 writing boiler plate code or using code-generation.
 We want serialization that is safe, fast and portable beyond JVM, so reflection is out of the question.
 We don't want to manually write boiler plate.
 It is error-prone.

 So we are choosing code-generation.
-It has to compile-time code-generation for maximal portability.
+It has to be compile-time code-generation for maximal portability.
-The goal is that for simple serialization tasks writing `class Person(val name: String, age: Int)` and adding some sort of annotation should be enough get a code that reads and writes instances of this class generated.
+The goal is that for simple serialization tasks adding some sort of annotation to a simple class like `class Person(val name: String, age: Int)`  should be enough get generated code that reads and writes instances of this class.

-The challenge is that there are lot of serialization formats out there.
+The challenge is that there are lots of serialization formats out there.
 It is not sufficient for us to support some kind of "Kotlin Serialization" format.
 We'd like support popular formats like JSON and Protobuf, as well as exotic ones like fixed-width text files or FIX.
 Serialization formats can come in various shapes and forms: